AslanDing/AslanDing.github.io/_pages/about.md

 Education
 ---------
-In 2018, I graduated from [Chongqing University](https://www.cqu.edu.cn) majored in Electronic Science and Technology.
-After that, I graduated from the University of Electronic Science and Technology of China [(UESTC)](https://www.uest.edu.cn) with a master's degree in 2021.
-My supervisor was [Dr. Yali Zheng](http://www.uestc-vml.net/) and research topic was Human mesh recovery.
+In 2018, he graduated from [Chongqing University](https://www.cqu.edu.cn) majored in Electronic Science and Technology.
+After that, he graduated from the University of Electronic Science and Technology of China [(UESTC)](https://www.uest.edu.cn) with a master's degree in 2021.
+His supervisor was [Dr. Yali Zheng](http://www.uestc-vml.net/) and research topic was Human mesh recovery.
-Now, I am a phd student in Florida International University [(FIU)](https://www.fiu.edu), Supervisor [Dr. Dongsheng Luo](https://users.cs.fiu.edu/~dluo/).
+Now, he is a phd student in Florida International University [(FIU)](https://www.fiu.edu), Supervisor [Dr. Dongsheng Luo](https://users.cs.fiu.edu/~dluo/).
 Research area are related to XAI, Time Series Learning, Graph Neural Network, Self-Supervised Learning, GAN.

 Research Experience
 --------
+1. Explainable AI and Graph Neural network, from Jan.
+2023 to Now
+2. Time Series Contrastive Learning with Adaptive Augmentation, from Jan.
+2023 to Sept.
+2023
-1. Human Mesh Recovery, recover human mesh from a single picture, from July 2019 to March 2021
+3. Human Mesh Recovery, recover human mesh from a single picture, from July 2019 to Mar.
+2021
-2. Explainable AI and Graph Neural network, from January 2023 to Now

 Working Experience
 ---------
-1. AI and design(ZTE), related to Android camera image processing, from July 2021 to January 2023
+1. Research Intern(NEC Lab) , From May 2024 to Aug.
+2024.
-2. TA(Teaching Assistant) System programing, From May 2023 to Aug 2023.
+2. TA(Teaching Assistant) Java, From Jan.
+2024 to Apr.
+2024.
-3. TA(Teaching Assistant) intro to AI, From Aug 2023 to Dec 2023.
+3. TA(Teaching Assistant) intro to AI, From Aug.
+2023 to Dec 2023.
-4. TA(Teaching Assistant) Java, From Jan 2024 to Now.
+4. TA(Teaching Assistant) System programing, From May 2023 to Aug 2023.
+5. AI and design(ZTE), related to Android camera image processing, from July 2021 to Jan.
+2023

 Tools
 ------
 Python, PyTorch, Tensorflow, C/C++

 Publications
 -------